AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 │   ├── boost_utils.hpp		<-- Functions used to read from json file
 │   ├── CGAL_CUSTOM_CONSTRAINED_DELAUNAY_TRIANGULATION_2.h <--Custom cdt class used.Added more methods to avoid
 │   │								flips.
+│   ├── BoundaryType.hpp	<-- contains function that are used for recognizing the type of triangulation │   ├── SteinerPoints.hpp	<-- contains the functions that are used across methods for inserting steiner │   │					points centroid/circumcenter/projection/merge/longest_edge
-│   └── triangulation_utils.hpp		<--Functions rest of functions used between the files ├── make		<-- Inside there is the CMakeLists.txt
+│   ├── random.hpp	<-- contains functions that use randomness to insert steiner points to the triangulation │   └── triangulation_utils.hpp		<--Functions rest of functions used between the files ├── make		<-- Inside there is the CMakeLists.txt
-│   └── CMakeLists.txt
+│   ├── CMakeLists.txt
-│   └── Make_And_Libs   <-- Empty directory where you can run cmake .. to compile
-└── Sources		<-- All the source code for the functions used.
+│   └── Lib   <-- Empty directory where you can run cmake .. to compile └── Sources		<-- All the source code for the functions used.
     ├── boost_utils.cpp		<--Source code of functions used to read the json file.
-    ├── LocalSearch.cpp		<--Source code of the local search.
     ├── main.cpp		<--Source code of the main function.
     ├── outputfile.cpp		<--Source code of the function used to create the output.
-    ├── Previous_Project.cpp	<--Source code of the previous project.
-Used when delaunay=false │			   	   to recreate the triangulation produced by the previous project.
-    ├── SimulatedAnnealing.cpp	<--Source code of the sumulated annealing.
     ├── SteinerPoints.cpp	<--Source code of the functions used to find and add steiner points.
     ├── triangulation_utils.cpp <--Source code of other helping functions.
+    ├── random.cpp		<--Source code of the functions that use randomness to insert steiner.
+    ├── BoundaryType.cpp	<--Source code of functions that recognize the category of problem.
+    ├── triangulation_utils.cpp <--Source code of other helping functions.
+    │			   	   to recreate the triangulation produced by the previous project.
+    ├── LocalSearch.cpp		<--Source code of the local search.
+    ├── SimulatedAnnealing.cpp	<--Source code of the sumulated annealing.
     └── AntCollony		<--Source code of the ant collony method.
 How to compile and run:
-	Inside the make directory there is the CMakeLists.txt.
-If you go to run cmake. inside and after make the files will be compiled and in the build directory the executable Triangulation will be created.
+	Inside the make directory there is the CMakeLists.txt and another directory called lib.
+If you go in the lib directory and call cmake .. the makefile will be created in the same directory along with some other files.
+After that you need to call make and the executable opt_triangulation will be created in the build directory.
-	To run the program you call ./Triangulation -i /path/to/input.json -o /path/to/output.json
+	To run the program you call "./opt_triangulation -i /path/to/input.json -o /path/to/output.json" and you can use the flag -preselected_params in order for it to automaticaly choose the method and parameters.

+How reduce_random_local works:
+	  The reduce_random_local is a mix of local search with simulated annealing.
+It starts by creating a copy of the cdt and adds a steiner point on 1/4 of its obtuse faces followed by flips.
+The point is added at the projection of a random point arround the centroid of the face on its longest edge.
+	  The first iteration of it used random points around the centroid but that was too volatile since a single point inside a face creates at least 2 new obtuse faces.
+So after testing i decided to project a single point on the longest edge.
+This way after the flips we usually have about the same number of obtuse faces but they are new and some of the other methods may work now.
+	  After the new random steiners and flips we call a local search to try and reduce the obtuse faces.
+	 Then if the obtuse faces of the copy cdt are less than the original we make them the same.
+This will loop for a number of times until either we reached 0 obtuse faces or a certain number of loops.
 How LocalSearch works:
 	Local search goes through all the obtuse faces of triangulation and for each test each of the 5 methods to see how many obtuse faces would be after adding a steiner.
+All methods use methods of the parent class constrained_triangulation in order not to trigger any unwanted flips durring the editing of the cdt.
 	The 5 methods are:
 		-steiner on the midpoint of the longest edge -steiner on the projection of the obtuse angle -steiner on the centroid
 		-steiner on the circumcenter:
-			To check the steiner on the circumcenter first the circumcenter needs to be inside a neighbor.
-If it is and the face isnt constrained we remove it.
-Then we add the steiner and the vertex of the old obtuse angle as a constrain.
-After we add back the rest of the removed vertices and make constrains the edges on the boundary of the polygon that the original face and neighbor had.
-Then we remove the the constrains and count the obtuse faces.
-This way we make a local re triangulation.
+			First we check if the circumcenter of the face lands inside a neighbor.
+If it does then we check if the common edge is constrained.
+If it isn't we add the steiner inside the neighbor and then we make the steiner-obtuse_vertex edge a constrain.
+This way the old edge in between is removed and the edges we wanted are formed.
+After that we remove the constrain.
+For all the adding and removing constrains we use the methods of the parent class constrained_triangulation in order no to triger any unwanted delaunay flips.
 		-steiner on the centroid of merged obtuse neighbors:
 			For this steiner to be added we the face to have an obtuse neighbor, both of them to be non constrained and the merged polygon to convex.
 If those conditions are met we start